 Here you can get some information on Madrid main´s tourist destinations such as El Escorial, Aranjuez and Alcalá de Henares.

-Madrid, the capital of Spain, is the most important tourist destination of the country.
+Madrid, the capital of Spain, is the most important tourist destination in the country.
 Each year Madrid receives millions of visitors, both foreigners and Spaniards alike.
-They come to feel the life of a city that never sleeps and to discover its museums, palaces, gardens, nightclubs, theaters and much more.
+They come to experience the life of a city that never sleeps and to discover its museums, palaces, gardens, nightclubs, theaters and much more.

 Nowadays the monastery is home to the Agustinos monks.